Getting spray paint on a mirror is never desirable.

 If the hardened paint is too stubborn to remove, consider leaving a bit of thinner or acetone on it for 2-3 minutes.

 This should dissolve the paint stains and make them easier to wipe off.

 TIP: Using chemicals such as acetone or paint thinner can be toxic, especially if you are allergic to these substances.

-It’s therefore good to use gloves and mask to protect yourself while you are cleaning the paint splatters from the mirror using these chemicals.
+It’s, therefore, good to use gloves and a mask to protect yourself while you are cleaning the paint splatters from the mirror using these chemicals.

 Chemical-Free Way to Remove Spray Paint from Mirror

 If using a bit of elbow grease seems to be frustrating for you, you can completely avoid chemicals and use some non-toxic alternative instead.